nickveenhof/mautic-core-composer-scaffold/README.md

 }
 ```
 Note that the `overwrite` directive is intended to be used by starter kits,
 service providers, and so on.
-Individual Drupal sites should exclude the file
+Individual Mautic sites should exclude the file
 by setting its value to false instead.

 ### Autoload File

 The scaffold tool automatically creates the required `autoload.php` file at the
-Drupal root as part of the scaffolding operation.
+Mautic root as part of the scaffolding operation.
 This file should not be
 modified or customized in any way.
 If it is committed to the repository, though,
 then the scaffold tool will stop managing it.
 If the location of the `vendor`
 directory is changed for any reason, and the `autoload.php` file has been